 In short, the problem of sorting mail (and of classifying handwritten digits) begs to be automated, and indeed it has been to some degree for about four decades.
 Let’s see how k-nearest-neighbors fares in this realm.

-We obtain our data from the UCI machine learning repository, and with a few minor modifications, we present it on this blog’s Google Code page (along with the rest of the code used in this post).
+We obtain our data from the UCI machine learning repository, and with a few minor modifications, we present it on this blog’s Github page (along with the rest of the code used in this post).
 A single line of the data file represents a handwritten digit and its label.
 The digit is a 256-element vector obtained by flattening a 16×16 binary-valued image in row-major order; the label is an integer representing the number in the picture.
 The data file contains 1593 instances with about 160 instances per digit.

 In other words, our metric space is , and we choose the Euclidean metric for simplicity.
 With the line wrapping to better display the “image,” one line from the data file looks like: